Fear. Deep as her bones, like a weight on her very skin. Compressing her. Making her back hunch, her knees bend. Making her want to be small. To hide.

 The second floor’s atmosphere is more hushed and calm, though not by much.
-Still, the nurses and doctors moving between beds are doing so with more purpose than the frenetic triage going on downstairs, which is somewhat reassuring.
-Red leads them to a cot that’s been set up by one of the windowed offices, and they file in to see Leaf lying on one of them.
+Still, the nurses and doctors moving between beds are doing so with more purpose than the frenetic triage going on downstairs, which is somewhat reassuring, and instead of cots the rooms and open spaces are full of hospital beds and equipment that must have been brought over from the main building’s storage.
+Red leads them to a windowed office that’s been converted into a single patient room, and they file in to see Leaf lying on one of the beds.

 Aiko feels tears gather in her eyes at the sight of her friend lying on the cot, half her body wrapped up, but to her shock and delight, Leaf is awake, and smiles at them as they walk in.

 “Heyoo,” she says, voice low.

 Aiko wants to hug her, and settles for clasping her unhurt hand tight to her chest.
 “Don’t you heyoo me!
 You were supposed to be safe on a cruise!”
 One hand rises to wipe at her cheeks.
 “You should have stayed there!”